 When using Mulesoft Anypoint Platform, Design First approach is the best practice approach to all API development.
 A RAML contract is first created within the Design Center or using Anypoint Studio, published into Anypoint Platform and advertised to API consumers via Exchange.
 The consumers at this point can review the RAML contract and use the API Console to test out the sample inputs and outputs into the API, using Mock API capabilities.

 2.1.2 Follow Test Driven Development

-Test Driven Development (TDD) is an API development process that relies on the iterative short development lifecycle:
+Test Driven Development (TDD) is an API development process that relies on iterative short development lifecycle:

 Requirements are gathered

 Requirements are turned into specific test cases